 His prolific output of assemblages was presented in 12 exhibitions over a four-year period in the Baltimore-Annapolis region.
 Most notable were his two solo shows: "Primitive Post-Modern Artifacts” in April 2000 and "Powerless Weapons, Useless Tools" in 2002.
-As a member of the Maryland State Art Council Registry, he was selected, in 2003, into the 17th Annual Critic's Residency Program.
+As a member of the Maryland State Art Council Registry, he was selected into the 17th Annual Critic's Residency Program in 2003.
 In 2004, he was juried into the Torpedo Factory Art Center in Alexandria, Virginia.
-Later he worked in Washington DC, first at the Jackson Art Center in Georgetown and then at R Space gallery and studios where his work is presented through Newman Gallery in Washington DC and MIKO ART in La Pas, Bolivia.
+Later he kept studio at the Jackson Art Center in Georgetown, Washington DC.
+Currently his work is presented through Newman Gallery in Washington DC and MIKO ART in La Pas, Bolivia.

 The artist’s involvement in photography began at the age of 8 with a Kodak box camera.
 His traditional use of the medium – travel photos, was interrupted in the late 60s after seeing the darkroom compositions by Jerry Uelsmann in Aperture Magazine.
 Then working as a darkroom technician in a portrait studio, he spent a week in the darkroom laboring over a composition made from 2 negatives.
 But he says, “The result was a piece of art.”
 After the loss of a free darkroom the camera returned to orthodox use - recordings of his paintings and sculptures.
 In 2010 a friend gave him a digital camera for Christmas.
 The camera’s panoramic feature, which stitched 3 consecutive shots into a single composition, became a channel of avid exploration.
 A new visual language evolved which the artist calls "Three Shot Haiku”.
 For the artist this approach had wedged open a window to infinity, thus becoming a parallel track to the pursuit that began with assemblages.